Home

 • I thank the AAVSO for permission to publish their light curves and the M1 Group for their important contribution.
 Also to all observers who have made these observations, without them, this work would not have been possible.
 To all of them, thank you very much.

-Especially my partner Diego Rodríguez from the M1 Group, and Gianpiero Locatelli, Ramón Naves, David Cejudo, Jose Luis Martin and Jordi Berenguer from the Supernova Group, and Dave Hinzel and Heinz-Bernd Eggenstein from the AAVSO.
+Especially my partner Diego Rodríguez from the M1 Group.
+Gianpiero Locatelli, Ramón Naves, David Cejudo, Jose Luis Martin, Jordi Berenguer and Fernando Huet Grondona from the Supernova Group.
+Also Dave Hinzel and Heinz-Bernd Eggenstein from the AAVSO.
+And to Daniel Mendicini from the LIADA Group.

 Also the NASA Fermi Group to authorize publish their light curves in gamma rays for a greater understanding of these objects.